Distance: 5.8 miles One Way | Time: 2.5 – 3.5 hours | Level: Easy – Moderate | Dog Friendly

 Camping in Capitol Reef

-In an attempt to save every penny we could and experience true solitude during our Utah road trip, we opted to primitive camp.
+In an attempt to save every penny we could and experience true solitude during our Utah Mighty 5 road trip, we opted for primitive camping.

 We found a nice little spot along the Freemont River using the FreeRoam app.
 It wasn’t as far from the road as other primitive spots we had been camping at, but it was beautiful.